TatsianaSiargeeuna/MobileTesting/README.md

-# MobileTesting
-## Examples of Bug Reports, Checklists and Audits
+## Examples of Bug Reports and Checklists :iphone: